Final piece of the two-part interview

 Has led teams to eight postseasons in 12 years

-Jim Christian, the Mid-American Conference all-time leader in winning percentage, was named the 12th head basketball coach at Boston College on April 3, 2014.
+Jim Christian was hired as the 12th head basketball coach at Boston College on April 3, 2014.

-Christian holds the best winning percentage in MAC history (.700) and has reached 20 wins in all eight of his seasons in the conference.
+Christian, who also spent six seasons at Kent State from 2002-08, is the all-time leader in winning percentage (.700) in Mid-American Conference history and reached 20 wins in all eight of his seasons in the conference.

 Christian earned his bachelor's degree in consumer affairs from the University of Rhode Island in 1988.
 He and his wife, Patty, have three children, MacKenzie, Zach and Jay.